zng-ui/zng/TODO/_current.md

 * Test touch context menu.
-* Add description tooltip (with shortcut) for command button.
 * `StyleMix` does not capture `extend_style`/`replace_style` on the same widget, so it ends-up ignored.
 Need to promote this pattern.